-When you think of the first steps involved in buying a home, you’re probably thinking about talking to a real estate agent and viewing homes.
-In fact, these aren’t the first steps towards buying a home.
+When you think of the first steps involved in buying a home, you’re probably thinking about talking to a real estate agent and viewing homes, however, these aren’t the first steps toward buying a home.

-Here are six reasons why mortgage pre-approval is the most important and first step in the home buying process.
+Here are six more reasons why mortgage pre-approval is the most important and first step in the home buying process.

 Once you know your maximum purchase price, you’ll know whether your buying power matches the types of homes and neighbourhoods you have in your sights.

-2. Renovate and customize your new home
+2. Renovate and customise your new home.

-Being pre-approved can give you a leg up on your application for the Canadian Home Renovation Plan, which allows homebuyers to finance an additional 10% of the total purchase price for home improvements or renovations.
+Being pre-approved can give you a leg up on your application for the Purchase Plus Improvements, which allows homebuyers to finance an additional 10% of the total purchase price for home improvements or renovations.

 The maximum amount you can finance is $40,000, and this amount is added to your mortgage amount and paid off over time.
-With up to $40,000.00 available for renovating your home, there are limitless ways to customize your home to your liking.
+With up to $40,000.00 available for renovating your home, there are limitless ways to customise your home to your liking.

-3. Secure a lower rate
+3. Get a lower mortgage rate.

 While Canada has been living in the era of ultra-low interest rates for almost a decade, mortgage interest rates have been slowly creeping up over the past year and a half.
 If you know you want to buy a home soon, and you want to take advantage of today’s low rates, applying for mortgage pre-approval will help you achieve this goal.

-4. Learn the necessary closing costs
+4. Learn and understand the necessary closing costs.

 Closing costs include legal fees, land transfer tax, property taxes, home inspection fees, and more.
 A good rule of thumb is to budget between 1.5% and 4% of the selling price for closing costs.

 If you haven’t budgeted for closing costs yet, now is the time to start.
 If your home buying budget is $300,000, you’ll need at least $4,500 saved for closing costs, on top of the $15,000 minimum down payment.

-When you apply for mortgage pre-approval, your mortgage broker can supply you with a list of common closing costs for your area, and advise you on whether you have enough money saved.
+When you apply for a mortgage pre-approval, your mortgage broker can supply you with a list of typical closing costs for your area, and advise you on whether you have enough money saved.

-Common items like proof of down payment, income verification, and your credit score will all be checked during the pre-approval process, which will give you time to rectify any errors well in advance.
+Everyday items like proof of down payment, income verification, and your credit score will all be checked during the pre-approval process, which will give you time to rectify any errors well in advance.
 Your mortgage broker will also advise you on common mistakes to avoid between getting pre-approved and final approval.
-Common mistakes to avoid include:

-6. Credit is king
+6. Credit is king, not cash.

 You can order a copy of your credit report from one of the two major credit reporting agencies in Canada: Equifax or Transunion.
 Alternatively, you can request a free copy of your credit score and report from a company like Borrowell.

-Since your credit score is an integral part of the mortgage pre-approval process, it’s important to get these errors fixed promptly.
-The process of fixing errors on your credit report and seeing the change reflected on your credit score can take up to six months, which is why it’s a good idea to apply for mortgage pre-approval early.
+Since your credit score is an integral part of the mortgage pre-approval process, it’s essential to get these errors fixed promptly.
+The process for correcting these errors on your credit report and seeing the change reflected on your credit score can take up to six months, which is why it’s a good idea to apply for mortgage pre-approval early.

-In all of these cases, getting early mortgage pre-approval will take the pressure off and give you time to make sure you are ready for the home buying process.
+In all of these cases, getting an early mortgage pre-approval will take the pressure off and give you time to make sure you are ready for the home buying process.

 Connect with us Facebook

 5 Mortgage Secrets3 years ago

 5 SECRETS THE BANK DOESN’T WANT YOU TO KNOW ABOUT YOUR MORTGAGE

-Buying a Home3 months ago
+Buying a Home2 years ago